Cvmcosta/ltijs/docs/README.md

-> v1.1.0
+> v1.2.0
-> - FIxed Request builder to include some optional LTI launch parameters.
-> - Fixed the login route handler to deal with multiple HTTP methods.
-> - Added figlet on deploy.
-> - Added update notifier.
+> - Implemented error and server request logging.
+> - Fixed Static path property, that now works as expected and making it possible to serve static files.
+> - Changed Provider.whitelist method to receive strings as rest parameter to make it easier.

 > - View entire [CHANGELOG](changelog.md)